Ratified in fall of 2012, Article 15.15 of the California Faculty Association Collective Bargaining Agreement states,

 Instructors and their respective department/college contacts (ex: department chair, AOC, dean, associate dean and others authorized by the department chair) are the only ones who will have access to reports of the student evaluations of teaching effectiveness.

 The Scantron ClassClimate system is maintained by university information technology administrators who, as part of standard university practice, receive training on and sign an agreement to uphold university privacy and security policies, guidelines, and practice.
 All data are backed up and stored in accordance with CSU and University business continuity requirements.

-Can students complete more than one evaluation per course?
+Can students complete more than one evaluation per teacher?